Gran Paradiso

-The Gran Paradiso (/it/) or Grand Paradis (/fr/ both lit.
-'Great Paradise') is a mountain in the Graian Alps in Italy, located between the Aosta Valley and Piedmont regions.
+The Gran Paradiso (/it/) or Grand Paradis (/fr/; both lit.
+'Great Paradise'; Grant Paradis) is a mountain in the Graian Alps in Italy, located between the Aosta Valley and Piedmont regions.
 It is located in Gran Paradiso National Park.

 Etymology

 The Italian toponym Gran Paradiso derives, via the French Grand Paradis, as a mistranslation from the Aosta Valley patois Granta Parey, which originally means 'large wall'.
 It is the same etymology as nearby Granta Parey.

 Geography

 The peak is the 7th highest mountain in the Graian Alps, with an elevation of 4,061 m.
 In the SOIUSA (International Standardized Mountain Subdivision of the Alps) the mountain belongs to an alpine subsection called "North-Eastern Graian Alps" (It:Alpi del Gran Paradiso; Fr:Alpes du Grand-Paradis) and also gives its name to the gruppo del Gran Paradiso.

 While the Mont Blanc massif straddles the border between France and Italy, the Gran Paradiso is the only mountain above 4,000 meters that is entirely within Italian territory.